 Gillen et al. (2016, PMID 27115137) demonstrated meaningful cardiometabolic adaptation from three sprint interval sessions per week over 12 weeks.
 This suggests that placing the three highest-intensity HIIT sessions on non-consecutive days (Monday/Wednesday/Friday or Tuesday/Thursday/Saturday) provides the stimulus for adaptation while preserving recovery windows.

-On the remaining days, lower-intensity activities preserve movement frequency without generating the neuromuscular stress that requires extended recovery.
+On the remaining days, lower-intensity activities preserve both movement frequency and overall caloric expenditure without generating the neuromuscular stress that requires extended recovery.
 Options include: low-intensity steady-state cardio (walking, easy cycling at <60% heart rate maximum), yoga or stretching sessions, mobility work targeting areas stressed by HIIT (hip flexors, thoracic spine, ankle mobility), or skill work at submaximal intensity.

 This alternating structure maintains daily movement while respecting the physiological constraint that high-intensity adaptation requires recovery time to complete.